 Individuals are welcome to propose and run events, classes, and projects, and additional volunteers are always welcomed and needed in all areas.

-The monthly Town Hall Council is a great way to find out what’s going on in different parts of the church, and to discuss or bring issues important to the community.
+The bimonthly Town Hall Council is a great way to find out what’s going on in different parts of the church, and to discuss or bring issues important to the community.
 You are welcome to attend these meetings and participate, which are bimonthly, generally on the last Thursday.
 Check the calendar for the next Town Hall.

 It’s up to us all to work together to make our church a vibrant, dynamic, beloved community and institution that reflects and expresses our shared principles.